Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 This is also the reason why a pinned piece (a piece is pinned when it can’t move because a more valuable piece behind it will get exposed to attack) can give a check.
 Read my article: Can A Pinned Piece Give Check?
 (Explained) to know more.

-A bishop moves diagonally, rook horizontally, a knight jumps over other pieces and moves in L- shape while the queen can move both horizontally and vertically.
+A bishop moves diagonally, a rook horizontally, a knight jumps over other pieces and moves in L- shape while the queen can move both horizontally and vertically.
 (The queen is the most powerful piece in chess ad here’s why)

 There are also two special properties of pawn.
 One is en passant and another is pawn promotion.